 - Clearance: Must be eligible for a secret clearance

-- May not have more than three dependents
+- May not have more than 3 dependents (your spouse is considered your dependent, regardless of military status).

 - Be a graduate of one of the seven maritime academies:

 - Maine Maritime Academy

 - United States Merchant Marine Academy, Kings Point

 - State University of New York Maritime College